Top 10 Reasons to Have Your Property Surveyed

-Of course, the surveyor will also tell you if your latest improvement is in violation of a local ordinance or other law.
+Of course, the surveyor will also tell you if your latest improvement violates a local ordinance or other law.
 This will put you on notice that a change is in order.

-It is unlikely that, unbeknownst to you, there is an old family burial ground in your back yard.
+It is unlikely that there is an old family burial ground in your backyard.
 But it has happened.
 The survey will show the exact location of any old cemeteries on your plot.

 9. Access, Ingress, and Egress

 Your survey should state whether there is physical vehicular ingress and egress to an open public street.
 It may also specify the adequacy of access for a particular purpose, such as delivery trucks, emergency vehicles such as fire trucks, and driveways for tenants.